-I have loved sewing ever since I was a little girl.
-So, going on 50 years – gasp!
-This is a list of my favorite materials & tools to use for sewing projects.
+This is a list of my favorite sewing resources.
+I’ve loved sewing ever since I was a little girl.
+(So, going on 50 years – gasp!)
+These are my favorite materials & tools to use for sewing projects.

 - Glass head straight pins – These pins are 1 7/8″ long and are very sturdy.
 I find them much easier to work with than smaller pins, especially when I’m trying to pin several layers of fabrics together.
 The glass head won’t melt if the pins get too close to the iron.